 Did you know you could get a vaccine to protect against Pneumonia?

 Pneumonia is a serious illness.
-According to NHS Digital data between 2015-2017 pneumonia killed on average 29,500 people each year.
+According to NHS Digital between 2015-2017 pneumonia killed an average of 29,500 people each year.

 How long is a course: Single dose

 How it is given: Injection in the upper arm

 Side Effects: Usually mild.
 Expect fevers and injection site reactions like redness, swelling and tenderness which usually settle after a few days.